integratop/gitlab-org-charts-mirror/doc/advanced/external-gitaly/_index.md

 kubectl exec -it <toolbox-pod> -- gitlab-rake gitlab:gitaly:check
 ```

-If you are using Gitaly with TLS, you can also check if GitLab Chart trusts the Gitaly certificate:
+If you are using Gitaly with TLS, you can also check if GitLab chart trusts the Gitaly certificate:

 ```shell
 kubectl exec -it <toolbox-pod> -- echo | /usr/bin/openssl s_client -connect <gitaly-host>:<gitaly-port>